-We have audited the accompanying consolidated balance sheet of Four Seasons Education (Cayman) Inc. (the "Company") as of February 28, 2022, the related consolidated statements of operations, comprehensive loss, changes in shareholder's equity and cash flows for the year ended February 28, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of February 28, 2022, and the results of its operations and its cash flows for the year ended February 28, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Four Seasons Education (Cayman) Inc. (the "Company") as of February 28, 2023 and 2022, the related consolidated statements of operations, comprehensive (loss) income, changes in shareholder's equity and cash flows for each of the years in the two-year period ended February 28, 2023, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of February 28, 2023 and 2022, and the results of its operations and its cash flows for each of the years in the two-year period ended February 28, 2023, in conformity with accounting principles generally accepted in the United States of America.